 Q: How are the IAHPR abstracts selected?

 A: Overall, the selection process is designed to be uniform, transparent, and member-driven.
 For each candidate abstract, reviewer ratings and comments are summarized and all identifiers are removed.
-The meeting co-chairs determine how to weigh the ratings (including student status and interest in distributing presentation materials) and whether to drop the lowest and/or highest rating for each abstract.
-This scoring is applied uniformly, inherently ranking the candidate abstracts.
-Using this ranking, the co-chairs determine the number of accepted abstracts and alternates.
-Abstract presentations will be ordered by category.
+The mean scoring (5*Superior+3*Good+2*Acceptable-5*Unacceptable) is applied uniformly, inherently ranking the candidate abstracts.
+Using this ranking, the top twelve abstracts are invited for podium presentation and the remaining abstracts with acceptable scores are invited for poster presentation.
+Alternates to the podiums are promoted, if needed.
+Abstract presentations are arranged by co-chairs.
 To assure some balance in the meeting breadth, the program has a minimum of three podium presentations for studies on preferences between health-related goods and services and three podium presentations for studies on preferences between health outcomes.

 Q: Do submitters and reviewers receive summary scores and comments?